 Also, many rejected to even start – eLearning format reminded them of dull, mandatory compliance training which many don’t enjoy.

-After a thorough research we realised that we needed to covert our courses to short, max five-minutes-long, easily accessible format that would focus on answering specific questions and/or teaching specific task.
+After thorough research we realised that we needed to convert our courses to a short, max five-minute-long, easily accessible format that would focus on answering specific questions and/or teaching specific tasks.

 Bite-size learning instead of asking the learner to go through 10 hours of videos in order to gain a certificate that did not prove anything was learned.

 Lesson No.2 Users Want To Learn Anytime, Anywhere, From Any Device

 Some of the users of our old eLearning reported issues with visibility and accessibility when trying to complete the courses via e.g. mobile.

 We needed to make our content more responsive - that is adjustable to any device, screen size and format.